 These are engines used primarily for main propulsion.
-They normally require adjustment or modification to suit the on-board operating conditions but which should not result in NOx emissions exceeding the limits in 3.1 of this Code.
+They normally require adjustment or modification to suit the on-board operating conditions but which should not result in NO_x emissions exceeding the limits in 3.1 of this Code.

-For application of these sections it shall be interpreted that where the measured performance of a Member Engine to an Engine Family or Engine Group is fundamental to the verification that that member engine is operating within the parameters defined by the approved engine family or group, then that performance data (emissions, engine performance, ambient conditions) and other necessary data shall have been obtained in accordance with NOx Technical Code Chapter 5
+For application of these sections it shall be interpreted that where the measured performance of a Member Engine to an Engine Family or Engine Group is fundamental to the verification that that member engine is operating within the parameters defined by the approved engine family or group, then that performance data (emissions, engine performance, ambient conditions) and other necessary data shall have been obtained in accordance with NOx Technical Code Chapter 5.

-Resolution 2 of the 1997 MARPOL Conference Technical Code on Control of Emission of Nitrogen Oxides from Marine Diesel Engines
+Resolution 2 of the 1997 MARPOL Conference Technical Code on Control of Emission of Nitrogen Oxides from Marine Diesel Engines Chapter 4.3.7

-Chapter 4.3.7 / Chapter 4.3.10.6 / Chapter 4.4.8 / Chapter 4.3
+Chapter 4.3.10.6 Chapter 4.4.8

-Before granting an engine family approval, the Administration shall take the necessary measures to verify that adequate arrangements have been made to ensure effective control of the conformity of production.
+Chapter 4.3 Application of the engine family concept Chapter 4.3.7 reads as follows: Before granting an engine family approval, the Administration shall take the necessary measures to verify that adequate arrangements have been made to ensure effective control of the conformity of production.